OHI-Science/OHI-website/content/news/transparency-trust.md

     weight: 2
 ---

-# On Building Transparency and Trust for Healthy New England Seas
+# Building Transparency and Trust for Healthy New England Seas Using the Ocean Health Index

 {{<newsHead>}}

-## A case study about transparency in the Ocean Health Index

 In a world of increasingly complex decision making, transparency has become paramount.
 This is no exception in science and, specifically, in science-based management of natural resources.